Azerbaijan–NATO relations: Background

-Azerbaijan became an associate member due to the decision of NATO PA in November 2002, and joined NATO Operational Capabilities Concept in March 2004.
+Azerbaijan became an associate member due to the decision of NATO Parliamentary Assembly in November 2002, and joined NATO Operational Capabilities Concept in March 2004.
 On 28 June 2004, at the Istanbul Summit, Caucasus region was discussed and member states decided to create the position of Special Representative for the Caucasus and Central Asia.
 On September 15, the first Special Representative of NATO's Secretary General for the Caucasus was appointed.
 Azerbaijan hosted NATO military exercises and high-profile meetings in 2009.

 During the terms of office of Ilham Aliyev, collaboration between NATO and Azerbaijan was extended, as the latter joined the Individual Partnership Action Plan in 2004.
 The president issued a decree to establish a Working Group on National Security Policy of Azerbaijan on September 17, 2004 with the aim of implementing reforms in security sector mentioned in the IPAP document.
 After Azerbaijan's first IPAP was confirmed by NAC on 27 May 2005, Ilham Aliyev issued a decree on the execution of IPAP on third of August.
 There was an agreement between NATO and Azerbaijan on the second IPAP on March 7, 2008.Azerbaijan has completed NATO-Azerbaijan IPAP documents for the first (2005-2007), second (2008-2010), third (2011-2013), and the fourth period (2015-2016).

-The unresolved Nagorno-Karabakh conflict would present a major roadblock to Azerbaijani membership of NATO, with concerns that this would lead to stronger Russian support of Armenia in the dispute.
+The conflict over Nagorno-Karabakh with Armenia presented a major roadblock to Azerbaijani membership of NATO, with concerns that this would lead to stronger Russian support of Armenia in the dispute.
 Member countries of NATO supported Azerbaijan's territorial integrity under the Declarations issued at the meeting of NAC held in Riga on 28–29 November 2006, at the NATO/EAPC and ISAF format Summits held in Bucharest on 2–4 April 2008, at the Strasbourg-Kehl Summit of NATO held on 3–4 April 2009.
+The 2023 Azerbaijani offensive in Nagorno-Karabakh led to Azerbaijan regaining control of the territory, resolving the conflict.

 The President of Azerbaijan participated in the Meetings of Heads of States and Governments on Afghanistan during the NATO Summit in Chicago in 2012, in Wales in September 2014, and in Warsaw In July 2016.